How to save money on dubai trip How to save money on dubai trip

 5. Use GrabOn as Your Savings Buddy

-Before booking anything, flights, hotels, tours, restaurants, check GrabOn for active discount codes and cashback offers.
+Before booking anything, flights, hotels, tours, and restaurants, check GrabOn for active discount codes.
 It aggregates deals from across the web and can surface promo codes for platforms like Booking.com, Klook, Agoda, and more.

 This takes 5 minutes and can realistically save you 10–20% on bookings you were already going to make.